Altinity/ClickHouse/.github/ISSUE_TEMPLATE/30_unexpected-behaviour.md

 ---
-name: Unexpected behaviour
+name: Unexpected behavior
-about: Some feature is working in non-obvious way
+about: Report a feature that's behaving in an unexpected way
 title: ''
-labels: unexpected behaviour
+labels: 'unexpected behavior'
 assignees: ''

 ---

-(you don't have to strictly follow this form)

-**Describe the unexpected behaviour**
+## Describe the unexpected behavior
-A clear and concise description of what works not as it is supposed to.
+A clear, concise description of what's happening.

-**How to reproduce**
+## How to reproduce the behavior

-* Which ClickHouse server version to use
+* Which Altinity Stable Build version to use
-* Which interface to use, if matters
+* Which interface to use, if it matters
 * Non-default settings, if any
 * `CREATE TABLE` statements for all tables involved
-* Sample data for all these tables, use [clickhouse-obfuscator](https://github.com/ClickHouse/ClickHouse/blob/master/programs/obfuscator/Obfuscator.cpp#L42-L80) if necessary
+* Sample data for all of those tables (use [clickhouse-obfuscator](https://github.com/ClickHouse/ClickHouse/blob/master/programs/obfuscator/Obfuscator.cpp#L42-L80) if necessary)
-* Queries to run that lead to unexpected result
+* Queries to run that lead to the unexpected result

-**Expected behavior**
+## Expected behavior
-A clear and concise description of what you expected to happen.
+A clear, concise description of what should have happened.

-**Error message and/or stacktrace**
-If applicable, add screenshots to help explain your problem.

-**Additional context**
+## Logs, error messages, stacktraces, screenshots...
+Add any details that might explain the issue.

+## Additional context
-Add any other context about the problem here.
+Add any other context about the issue here.